gvwilson/sql-tutorial/index.md

 {% include without.md file="simple_group.sql" %}

--   Put rows in buckets based on distinct combinations of values in columns specified with `group by`
+-   Put rows in _groups_ based on distinct combinations of values in columns specified with `group by`
--   Then perform aggregation separately for each bucket
+-   Then perform aggregation separately for each group
--   But, uh, which is which?
+-   But which is which?

 </section>
 <section markdown="1">